 La Piste des Géants

-A cultural venue that is unique in France will open its doors at the end of 2018 in Toulouse to celebrate the aeronautical adventure: an intelligent combination of a journey, a world of wonder and a remembrance site dedicated to the pioneers of aviation.
-Rendezvous for its inauguration from 1st to 4th November featuring the urban spectacle "The Guardian of the Temple", created by the La Machine Company.
+A cultural venue that is unique in France will open its doors at the end of 2018 in Toulouse, to highlight and publicise the aeronautical adventure: an intelligent combination of a journey, a world of wonder and a remembrance site dedicated to the pioneers of aviation.

 The creatures of the La Machine Company arrive in Toulouse!

-La Machine presents the world premiere of “TheGuardian of the Temple", from 1stto 4thNovember2018 in the streets of Toulouse.
-The show, a veritable urban legend, is the first event to mark the opening of the Halle de La Machine in Montaudran.
+La Machine presented the world premiere of “TheGuardian of the Temple", from 1stto 4thNovember2018 in the streets of Toulouse.
+The show, a veritable urban legend, was an introduction to the installation of the cultural and touristic equipment of La Halle de La Machine in the district of Montaudran around the historic runway of the air postal service now known as La Piste des Géants (the Runway of the Giants).
+900 000 spectators came out for the four-days show.

 World premiere: The Guardian of the Temple show

-Dreamed up as a story, the show will take place in a number of districts across the historic city centre that will be transformed for the occasion into veritable theatre stages.
-A monumental machine will reinterpret the myth of Ariane alongside a giant spider.
+The show took place begining of November in the streets of Toulouse, which form a natural labyrinth, and served as an introduction to La Halle de La Machine in the Montaudran quarter.
+Dreamed up as a story, the show took place in a number of districts across the historic city centre, transformed for the occasion into veritable theatre stages.
+The monumental Minotaur reinterpreted the myth of Ariadne alongside a giant spider.

 The Runway of Giants is a unique venue made up of 3 spaces